appacademy/may-21-module-3-notes/week-07/day-01/study-guide.md

 - Pay particular attention to picking the most appropriate semantic HTML elements.
 Not everything goes in a `div`!
 - Think of the `div`s as sections and group items within where appropriate
+- Make sure you keep your HTML code neat and easily maintainable
+  - The HTML is indented consistently
+  - Spacing is applied consistently
+  - Code is fairly terse

 [semantic-html.html]: ./semantic-html.html